-Each student is assigned a Cybersecurity program faculty mentor who will be their advisor at Davis Tech.
-The faculty mentor will help students establish training and career objectives, select courses and establish an overall plan for progressing through the program, evaluate performance and progress toward program completion, locate institutional resources available to help students meet their training objectives, plan for any special programs like work-based learning, and overcome academic challenges related to their Cybersecurity program studies.
+Each student is assigned an Information Technology program faculty mentor who will be their advisor at Davis Tech.
+The faculty mentor will help students establish training and career objectives, select courses and establish an overall plan for progressing through the program, evaluate performance and progress toward program completion, locate institutional resources available to help students meet their training objectives, plan for any special programs like workbased learning, and overcome academic challenges related to their Information Technology program studies.